 Helen wanted to take part in one of our events to raise awareness of Type 1 diabetes, so she took on Swim22 – swimming the length of the channel (22 miles) in 12 weeks.
-In her own words, Helen takes us through her journey and reasons for taking part.
+Helen takes us through her journey and reasons for taking part.

-I decided to take on the challenge as one of my daughters Cerys has Type 1 diabetes.
-I was not a regular swimmer and I knew it would be tough for me.
-My inspiration was seeing what Cerys has to go through every day and I wanted to use the challenge as an opportunity to raise awareness of this as well as raise money.
-I set out to raise £100 and swim 22 miles.
+Helen took on the Swim22 challenge in 2019 as one of her daughters Cerys lives with type 1 diabetes.
+Not being a regular swimmer, Helen knew this would be tough “my inspiration was seeing what Cerys has to go through every day and I wanted to use the challenge as an opportunity to raise awareness as well as raise money.
+I set out to raise £100 and swim 22 miles”.

 As soon as I made my first Facebook post the donations started to come in and I smashed through my £100 target in the first few hours.
 I started swimming on day one of the challenge.
 I firstly set out to swim 44 lengths on each visit.
 After the first week or so I wanted to push myself with the swimming to see if I could do the full mile.
 I did this and then made my goal to do a mile per visit.
 I changed my morning routine to enable me to do this.

 The energy I got from swimming was incredible.
 I’ve always tried to keep active but it’s always been a challenge but not the case with swimming.
 I had found my thing!
 I was swimming every week day as well as going to the gym every evening.
 I had never felt so energised.